yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

   - Java tests

 `yb_build.sh -h` lists many options.
-Here are some of the common options to pay attention to.
+What follows are some of the common options to pay attention to.

 ## Build